danyaberezun/KEEPs/README.md

 })
 ```

-One may expect that the type of the argument of `foo`'s call in will be resolved into
-`Int` and the corresponding `foo`'s overload will be called, resulting in printing "Int".
-Unfortunately, this is not the case.
-Since the actual expected type is unknown,
+Since the actual expected type for the argument of `foo` is unknown,
-the inferred type for the expression in the argument is `T`,
+the inferred type for the argument expression is `T` (similarly to the example above), and we resolve the call to `foo(a: Any?)`.

-and call resolves the overload with `Any?`.
-Even more, if we completely remove this overload,
-we will get a compilation error as none of the overloads is applicable.
-If we then remove the overload with `String`,
-then `foo` will be successfully resolved to the only remaining declaration of `foo`.
+In case we do not have any overload resolution involved (aka if we then remove the overloads with `Any?` and `String`), then `foo` will be successfully resolved to `foo(i: Int)`, if we perform subtype reconstruction.
-This happens because in case we only have one overload, we can use it to get the expected type,
+This happens because in case we only have one overload, we can use it to get the expected type, and with it we are able to infer `Int` for the argument.

+### Can we fix these problems?

+We do not have a good universal solution for these problems.

+One of the possible solutions could be to preserve the constraint information
+in the inferred types.
+For the `when` example, when propagating the type `Int`, knowing that we also have `T =:= Int`, we could transform the type into `T & Int`.
+Together with `T & String`, we could then infer `T & Comparable<*>` for the whole `when` expression.

+However, for more complex subtype reconstruction results, this naive solution does not work.
+For example, assume we have `T <: Box<T>`.
-and with the help of this type we are able to infer the type `Int` for this argument.
+If we transform the type to `T & Box<T>`, we would not be able to type check against expected type `Box<out Box<T>>`.

-The real problem here is that we do not actually choose the most specific overload for a given expression,
-but rather for arguments' type, which may be inferred in different ways.
-This behaviour may be confusing for the programmers, so it should be explicitly documented.

-# Related features
+Fundamentally, this means we may need to add ways to encode recursuve types (aka `µ` type) or some other ways to propagate such complex (e.g., recursive) constraints in the type system.

+We leave the solutions to these problems for possible future work.

+## Feature interaction

+Subtype reconstruction potentially interacts with multiple other Kotlin features.
+Here we describe these interactions and how they improve Kotlin.

+> Note: all these interactions and improvements are *optional*, meaning they could be added, but it is not mandatory for the subtype reconstruction to work.

-## Bare types
+### Bare types

-Gadt inference would be useful to infer bounds for bare types as well.
+Subtype reconstruction has an interesting interaction with inference of bare types.
-Bare types are the types with omitted type parameters.
+Bare type interence happens for cases when there are generic types with omitted type parameters, for example, in the following code.
-They are designed to use in cases like this:

 ```Kotlin
 fun <T> foo(l: Collection<T>) {